A new approach to violin making may be about to emerge which makes use of rather unexpected material.

 A prototype instrument made using silk from an Australian Golden Orb Spider has been developed by a student at Imperial College London.
 The silk’s natural ability to transfer vibrations makes it ideal for customizing the sound of a violin, according to Luka Alessandrini, who has patented the design and hopes to make it commercially available soon.

-Alessandrini produced a composite material which includes three strands of golden silk spun by the Australian Orb.
+Alessandrini produced a composite material that includes three strands of golden silk spun by the Australian Orb.
 This species was chosen because it produces the strongest silk.

-The instrument has been exhibited at several shows this summer in London, including the Royal Society’s Summer Science Exhibition.
+The instrument has been exhibited at several shows in London, including the Royal Society’s Summer Science Exhibition.
 In case you missed it, you can hear what it sounds like below.